Groundwater Sampling Technicians take samples of groundwater - rivers, lakes and water tables to measure their properties.

 What Is the Job Demand for Groundwater Sampling Technician?

-As our commitment to cleaner air and water increases in line with international agreement, BLS suggests a 9% growth in demand for all sampling technicians between 2014 and 2024.
+As our commitment to cleaner air and water increases in line with international agreement, BLS suggests a 11% growth in demand for all sampling technicians between 2020 and 2030.
 This is faster than the sum total of all jobs across the country.
-As the western world moves to fracking, concerns about the environmental impact potentially means that demand could be even higher than 9% in those areas where new fracking and other mining operations expect to take place.
-Environmental protection is very much a modern issue as people become more mindful of the problems of the different types of pollution.
+As the western world moves to fracking, concerns about the environmental impact potentially means that demand could be even higher in those areas where new fracking and other mining operations expect to take place.
+Environmental protection is very much a modern issue as people become more mindful of the problems of the different types of pollution.*

 What Are the Education Requirements to Become a Groundwater Sampling Technician?